 Without a clear vision of your own, someone else will decide what you want and leave you even more confused!
 One decision affects the next, and so on.

 Where To Find Your Vision:

 Get on Pinterest and make a board for every room in your new house.
 Stalk designer boards who have your same style.

 You will want to watch the big ones- that designers that gut homes and do total renovations.
-Some of my favorites were Studio McGee, Becky Owens, and Lindye Galloway.
 I pinned away at all of their homes- looking for inspiration and following the blogs that share house tours of new construction home.

-See our house tour featured on the Home Bunch blog here
+Update: See our house tour featured on the Serena & Lily website here!

 Download the Houzz app and create a profile so you can also save pictures there.
 Houzz was what convinced us we needed to bring our kitchen cabinets all the way up to the ceiling instead of stopping just under.